 In the City of Abandoned Ships version 1.2.12, the top five heaviest melee weapons in descending order are the poleaxe, tanat, ax, falchion, and estok (the developers apparently confused the last two blades with others, since in reality, they are relatively light).

-But in patch 1.3.2, which was handled by BlackMark Studio, the situation is somewhat different.
+But in patch 1.3.2 for Age of Pirates 2: City of Abandoned Ships, which was handled by BlackMark Studio, the situation is somewhat different.
 They made a reblading mod.
 As a result, the role of the weight of the weapon in the formulas has become even greater, so the task for the player becomes as simple as possible: to find the heaviest copy.

 In this case, the top five heaviest weapons, in descending order, are the Reitar Chekan, Macuahuitl, Claymore, Cortelach, and Battle Axe.